 Descriptive statistics regarding patient demographics and variables of interest were reported by time points (preoperative and postoperative).
-Differences between the time points were calculated for each variable.
-Trends in hormonal parameters of interest were analyzed in regression models using visits (1-3), bariatric status (RYGB/SG/None), and demographic characteristics as covariates.
-Logistic regression models were used to predict the lower tertile of body fat mass %, which will henceforth be labeled the lean phenotype.
-The correlational structure of repeated measurements in the same patient over time was addressed using cluster-robust standard errors.
+Difference between the time points were calculated for each variable.
+Trends in hormonal parameters of interest were analyzed in regression models using visits (1-3), bariatric status (RYGB/SG/None) and demographic characteristics as covariates.
+Logistic regression models were used to predict the lower tertile of body fat mass % which will henceforth be labeled the lean phenotype.
+The correlational structure of repeated measurements in the same patient over time was addressed using cluster robust standard errors.
 To better understand the relationships, a margins plot was created to depict the results indicated by logistic regression.
-To determine if the study data were consistent with a population model that assumes no effect (tested hypothesis), a P value was computed [21].
-The exact P value is reported and indicates the degree of significance (divergence) of the estimated effect from the tested hypothesis, had it been the source of the study data.
-Results in the interval P < 0.05 were labeled 'statistically significant (divergent)' [21].
-To assess clinical benefit, the point estimate and its 95% uncertainty interval (95% UI, formerly known as the 95% confidence interval) for potentially data-generating test hypotheses were reported, along with an assessment of the practical importance of the study result.
-All analyses were conducted using Stata Version 17 (StataCorp, College Station, TX, USA).
+To determine if the study data are consistent with a population model that assumes no effect, a p value was computed [21].
+The exact p value is reported and tells us the degree of significance (divergence) of the estimated effect from the null hypothesis, had it been the source of the study data.
+Results in the interval p < 0.05 were labeled 'statistically significant (divergent)' [21].
+To assess clinical benefits, the point estimate and its 95% uncertainty interval (95% UI, formerly known as 95% confidence interval) for potentially data generating null hypotheses were reported with an assessment of the practical importance of the study result.
+All analyses were conducted using Stata Version 17 (StataCorp, CollegeStation, TX, USA).